bcanvural/huffman-encoding-decoding/README.md

 # Huffman Encoding and Decoding

-This project implements Huffman encoding and decoding algorithms using the Zig programming language.
+This project implements a file compression tool using Huffman encoding and decoding algorithms using the Zig programming language.

 ## Requirements